kovac031/DevQuestionsAndAnswers_CSharp/README.md

 A Partial View is designed to represent a smaller, reusable component of a page.
 It is a way to break down complex pages into smaller, manageable sections.

 ## 8. what is ViewModel in MVC?
+ViewModel is the model class containing all the data required by a specific View.

 ## 9. what are HTML helpers?
 ## 10. what are layouts and what is their purpose?
 ## 11. what is Razor?
 How are code blocks defined in Razor?